1961 Minnesota Golden Gophers football team

 The 1961 Minnesota Golden Gophers football team was an American football team that represented the University of Minnesota in the 1961 Big Ten Conference football season.
-In their eighth year under head coach Murray Warmath, the Golden Gophers compiled an 8–2 record (6–1 in conference games), outscored opponents by a total of 140 to 75, and were ranked No. 6 in the final final AP and UPI polls.
+In their eighth year under head coach Murray Warmath, the Golden Gophers compiled an 8–2 record (6–1 in conference games), outscored opponents by a total of 140 to 75, and were ranked No. 6 in the final AP and UPI polls.
 They defeated UCLA, 21–3, in the 1962 Rose Bowl.

 The team averaged 176.7 rushing yards, 88.2 passing yards, and 14 points per game.
 On defense, the team gave up an average of 84.3 rushing yards, 115.4 passing yards, and 7.5 points per game.

 Quarterback Sandy Stephens led the team in passing, rushing, and scoring.
 He was a consensus first-team All-American, finished fourth in the Heisman Trophy voting, and received the Chicago Tribune Silver Football award as the Big Ten's most valuable player.
 Tackle Bobby Bell was also named a first-team All-American.

 The team played its home games at Memorial Stadium in Minneapolis.
 Total attendance at six home games was 366,491, an average of 61,081, and the season high was against Purdue on November 18.